aristanetworks/atd-public/labguides/source/media-IP.Intro.rst

    1. Type ``media-intro`` or option ``14`` at the prompt.
 The script will configure the topology with the exception of **Leaf 4**.
 The main task is to configure the remaining device so there is connectivity between the two hosts

+2. Connect to ``Leaf 4`` by selecting option ``6`` from the menu.
+Once in the switch we are in the *Privigled EXEC* mode, denoted by the **#** preceding the device name.
+This is similar to a admin user, in this mode can configure and view information on the switch.
+To configure devices we will need to go into the configure mode by typing *configure* at the prompt, in enable mode.
+As you do the labs you will see this configure command to ensure that you are in the configure mode.
+One prompt that you may come across is the **>** this denotes that you are in EXEC mode, where you can do basic tests and view system information.
+EXEC mode is the default mode for all switches.

-2. Configure the proper ip address on the interfaces along with the appropriate static routes to ensure there is end-to-end connectivity for the two end hosts to reach each other.
+3. Configure the proper ip address on the interfaces along with the appropriate static routes to ensure there is end-to-end connectivity for the two end hosts to reach each other.
 All interfaces in this lab are designed as point-to-point  connections

    1. On **Leaf 4** assign the appropriate ip address and ensure the adjacent devices can be reached